Are Their Children?

 These discussions are in general terms and may not apply in all situations.

 If there is a will that is not contested, the will determines who inherits.
 If the will gives property to the spouse then they inherit.
 If the will does not give property to the spouse, they don’t inherit.
 Texas doesn’t have forced heirship.

 Determining what property is owned is the first step in deciding what a spouse inherits.
 Texas is a community property state.
-That means that everything acquired during marriage is presumed to be community property owned one half by the husband an one half by the wife.
+That means that everything acquired during the marriage is presumed to be community property owned one-half by the husband and one-half by the wife.
 A spouse can only dispose of their half of the community property.
-They can’t dispose of their spouse’s one half.
+They can’t dispose of their spouse’s one-half.
 Separate property is everything owned before marriage and everything acquired during marriage by gift or inheritance.

 Are there children?

 Does the decedent have children and if so, is the surviving spouse the parent of all of the children?
 If there are any children of the decedent who are not the children of the surviving spouse, then the children will inherit most of the estate.
 However, if all of the children of the decedent are also children of the surviving spouse, then the spouse will inherit the community property and the children will inherit some or all of the separate property.

 If you are married, can you have a common-law marriage with another person?
 No, you can’t.
 However, if the first marriage is annulled, you might be able to have a common-law marriage to someone else.
 See this article on divorce and annulment.